bitonic-cjp/lightning-rfc/12-payment-protocol.md

 Finally, the communication channel may be used to exchange routing information between payer and payee, potentially making it easier to find a route.

+## Proof of Payment
+A signed invoice, together with the corresponding payment preimage, can be used by the payer as a proof of payment.
+The primary use case for a proof of payment is to act as evidence in front of a dispute settlement provider, in case there is disagreement between payer and payee on whether or not the payee is subject to the obligations specified in the description field of an invoice.
+Scenarios where either payer or payee is hacked, resulting in a theft of funds by the hacker, are of particular interest:

+* If the payee is hacked, and the payee's computers send an not-correctly-signed invoice to the payer, the payer should not perform the payment.
+* If the payee is not hacked, sends out a correctly signed invoice but refuses to fulfill the obligations in the invoice despite being paid, the payer should be able to enforce the obligations in the invoice by showing the proof of payment.
+* If the payee is hacked, and the payee's computers send a correctly-signed invoice to the payer (which sends funds to the hacker), this is indistinguishable from the previous case from the point of view of both payer and dispute settlement provider.
+Therefore, the end result should be the same.
+  In other words: the payee is responsible for protecting his own computers against hackers.
+Note that, in order to prevent a hacker from profiting by sending out extremely unreasonable invoices to himself, a dispute settlement provider may place limits on how unreasonable the terms in an invoice can be, and order a refund instead, in case a too unreasonable invoice is disputed.
+* If the payer is not hacked, does not pay the payee but still claims to have paid, and demands the payee to fulfill the obligations in a fake proof of payment, the proof of payment will not be correct: either the signature is not valid, or the preimage is not valid, or both.
+The payer should not be able to enforce the obligations in the invoice by showing the invalid proof of payment.
+* If the payer is hacked, and the payer's computer accepts a fake invoice (which sends funds to the hacker), this is indistinguishable from the previous case from the point of view of the dispute settlement provider.
+Therefore, the end result should be the same.
+In other words: the payer is responsible for protecting his own computer against hackers.

+## Public Key Infrastructure
+In order to make a proof of payment useful, it must be possible for a dispute settlement provider to verify the proof of payment.
+In particular, it must be possible to verify that the payment was performed to one particular payee, who agreed to deliver whatever was specified in the description in the invoice.

+The invoice is digitally signed, but this is only useful if the digital signature corresponds to a key that can be proven to be owned by the payee.
+"Be proven" really means "there is proof that is accepted by the dispute settlement provider".
+It would be good practice for dispute settlement providers to specify in advance what their policies are regarding the acceptance of such proofs.

+Such proof will typically have to consist of a key certificate that consists of a digital signature of the payee's public key by the key of a certificate authority that is recognized by the dispute settlement provider.

+These considerations lead to a quite centralized approach, with the risk that centralized entities like the dispute settlement provider can impose arbitrary demands on other participants, with the penalty that they will otherwise be unable to participate in the system.
+However, competition *is* possible: people excluded from participation by one dispute settlement provider can found a new one and organize around it.

+A different dispute settlement method would be one of a decentralized reputation system, where the only direct penalty would be a loss of reputation.
+Such a system would combine better with a PGP-style Web of Trust.
+Participants would not only be required to verify each others' identities and sign keys, but also to check whether the obligations in valid proofs of payments of others have been fulfilled.
+It is not clear how all parts of such a system would function in detail, but it does seem clear that offering only a single authentication path for the key of the payee is insufficient.

+Finally, there is the option of not doing any key authentication.
+A payer might perform key pinning to detect future hacks, but not otherwise perform any checks.
+Arguably, this makes the proof of payment useless for later dispute settlement by a third party, but it still enables payer and payee to perform payments.

+A Web of Trust is the most generic PKI shape, and it supports all these modes of operation.
+For instance, when using a single dispute settlement provider, there needs to be a chain of trust from that provider to the certificate that proves the link between the public key and the payee identity.

+TBD is: how is information about the chain of trust transferred to the payer?
+TLS style (embedded in the protocol) or PGP style (external, prior to the transaction)?

 ## Security considerations
 Data exchanged over the communication channel has to be properly encrypted and signed.
 Authenticity of the keys of the payee has to be verified by the payer.